-The school operates a safer recruitment process in line with Hampshire's procedures for safer recruitment (Hampshire County Council's Manual of Personnel Practice).
-We have three members of staff and one governor, who are safer recruitment trained.
-On all recruitment panels there is at least one member who has undertaken safer recruitment training, including governors.
+The school operates a separate safer recruitment process as part of the school's Recruitment Policy.
+On all recruitment panels there is at least one member who has undertaken safer recruitment training.

 The process checks the identity, criminal record (enhanced DBS), mental and physical capacity, right to work in the U.K., professional qualification and seeks confirmation of the applicant's experience and history through references.